Melody (Brazilian singer): Musical style, genres and influences

-The rhythm of Melody's songs is Pop and Funk melody, the timbre of Melody is lyric Soprano, with treble and falsetto tuning, Melody grew up listening to international artists such as Christina Aguilera, Mariah Carey and Ariana Grande, most of her covers are falsettos where she sing the great songs of her inspirations, when she was younger Melody made a cover using only Mariah Carrey falsettes where she tried to bring her highs closer to the singer's, Melody telling to EGO, "Falset is part of my career" where it says that it decreases to make falsetto but it will not stop, Melody also did a cover on YouTube at Christmas saying she was the Brazilian Mariah Carey and Ariana Grande.
+The rhythm of Melody's songs is Pop and Funk melody, the timbre of Melody is lyric Soprano, with treble and falsetto tuning.
+Melody grew up listening to international artists such as Christina Aguilera, Mariah Carey and Ariana Grande, most of her covers are falsettos where she sings the great songs of her inspirations.
+When she was younger, Melody made a cover using only Mariah Carrey falsettes where she tried to bring her highs closer to the singer's.
+Melody telling to EGO, "Falset is part of my career" where it says that it decreases to make falsetto but it will not stop, Melody also did a cover on YouTube at Christmas saying she was the Brazilian Mariah Carey and Ariana Grande.
 Melody has already said that Ariana Grande was her biggest inspiration for her artistic career, where most of her cover songs are by Ariana, many of these songs have gone viral with millions of views.